Jennifer Lawrence: 2012–2015: Established actress

 In the same year, Lawrence took on a supporting role in David O. Russell's ensemble black comedy crime American Hustle as Rosalyn Rosenfeld, the neurotic wife of con man Irving Rosenfeld (played by Christian Bale).
-Inspired by the FBI's Abscam sting operation, the film is set against the backdrop of political corruption in 1970s New Jersey.
+Inspired by the Federal Bureau of Investigation (FBI)'s Abscam sting operation, the film is set against the backdrop of political corruption in 1970s New Jersey.
 She did little research for the role, and based her performance on knowledge of the era from films and television shows she had watched.
 Geoffrey Macnab of The Independent found Lawrence to be "brilliant", "funny and acerbic" in her part, and highlighted an improvised scene in which she aggressively kisses her husband's mistress (played by Amy Adams) on the lips.
 For her performance, she won the Golden Globe and BAFTA Award for Best Supporting Actress, and received her third Screen Actors Guild Award and Academy Award nominations, her first in the supporting category.
 This made her the youngest actor to accrue three Oscar nominations.